CHAP

 Also Known As:

-Community Health Accreditation Partner, a hospice accreditation organization
+Community Health Accreditation Partner, CHAP accreditation, hospice accreditation

 Type: